twbs/ratchet/README.md

 - [Read the docs](http://maker.github.com/ratchet) to learn about the components and how to get a prototype on your phone
 - We will have example apps to check out very soon!

+Take note that our master branch is our active, unstable development branch and that if you're looking to download a stable copy of the repo, check the [tagged downloads](https://github.com/maker/ratchet/tags).

 ## Support

 Ratchet was developed to support iOS 5+ for iPhone.
 Questions or discussions about Ratchet should happen in the [Google group](https://groups.google.com/forum/#!forum/goratchet) or hit us up on Twitter [@goRatchet](http://www.twitter.com/goratchet).